Public anthropology, social engagement and activism

 - Pink, Sarah (ed.).
 2006.
 Application in Anthropology: Professional Anthropology in the Twenty-first Century.
 New York: Berghahn Books.

-- Sanford, Victoria and Angel-Ajani, Asale.
+- Sanford, Victoria in Angel-Ajani, Asale.
 2006.
 Engaged Observer: Anthropology, Advocacy, and Activism.
 New Brunswick: Rutgers University Press.